-2.png?width=900&height=525&name=TR%20blog%20images%20(2)-2.png)

 How does this impact the UK Inheritance Tax return?

 As a Federal Transfer Certificate is evidence of tax clearance in the UK, it is essential that the US assets have been included in the UK Inheritance Tax return at the time of filing.
-The US assets must be identifiable in either the IHT205 or IHT400, depending on the return that was made for the estate.
+The US assets must be identifiable on the relevant form, depending on the return that was made for the estate.
 One Executor will need to be nominated as the lead Executor for the estate and it is to their name and address, as declared on the initial application, that the resulting Federal Transfer Certificate will be issued.

-If the US assets are not declared in the UK Inheritance Tax return, it will be required that you submit a corrective account to HMRC to include the assets, prior to being able to apply for the Federal Transfer Certificate – this may delay the estate administration process considerably.
+If the US assets are not declared in the UK Inheritance Tax return, a corrective account must be submitted to HMRC to include the assets.
+Then, the application for the Federal Transfer Certificate can be made – this may delay the estate administration process considerably.

 Title Research can navigate the often-complex process of selling and transferring US shareholdings.
 If a Federal Transfer Certificate is required to obtain tax clearance from the IRS, we can take on this tedious task for you.
 We can complete this work as part of the share sale process or if you’re currently administering foreign shareholdings, we can offer it as a standalone service.